 The division assistant will fill out a key request form for each key that each instructor will need.
-After the signed approval of the director or executive director, and vice president the card will be sent to Maintenance/Security.
+After receiving appropriate administrative approval, the card will be sent to Maintenance/Security.
 The instructor will be contacted to go to the Maintenance/Security office to sign for the keys.
 The keys will be the responsibility of the instructor until the instructor leaves the employment of the College and returns the keys.